lboddapati/DoordashLite/README.md

 ## Architecture
 ### MVP + Router:
-The app is built using the MVP architecture pattern with some elements of VIPER (mainly the Router).
+The app is built using MVP architecture pattern with some elements of VIPER (mainly the Router).
 Each screen consists of several components which follow a pre-defined contract for the View, Presenter and an optional Router.
 - Model - This is essentially the Data Layer.
 The DataRepository is used to fetch/update data (remote or local).
 - View - Implemented by Activity (or Fragment).
 Renders UI elements.
 Example: [RestaurantListActivity.kt](app/src/main/java/com/interview/doordashlite/ui/restaurantlist/RestaurantListActivity.kt)
-- Presenter: Contains Business logic.
+- Presenter - Contains Business logic.
 Interacts with the Data Layer and View.
 Example: [RestaurantListPresenter.kt](app/src/main/java/com/interview/doordashlite/ui/restaurantlist/RestaurantListPresenter.kt)
-- Router: Handles transitions between screens.
+- Router - Handles transitions between screens.
 Example: [RestaurantListRouter.kt](app/src/main/java/com/interview/doordashlite/ui/restaurantlist/RestaurantListRouter.kt)

 ### [Data Layer](app/src/main/java/com/interview/doordashlite/datalayer):
 - DataRepository - The implementation details of the Data Layer are abstracted away by the DataRepository interface.
 - NetworkRepository - Retrofit + RxJava + Moshi are used for working with Network Layer.
 - **TODO** - Implement a CacheRepository for (optionally) caching network responses.
-- [LifecycleAwareSubscriptionManager](app/src/main/java/com/interview/doordashlite/base/LifecycleAwareSubscriptionManager.kt) - manages Rx subscriptions based on Android Lifecycle events to prevent potential memory leaks caused by subscriptions running beyond the Activity lifecycle.
+- [LifecycleAwareSubscriptionManager](app/src/main/java/com/interview/doordashlite/base/LifecycleAwareSubscriptionManager.kt) - Manages Rx subscriptions based on Android Lifecycle events to prevent potential memory leaks caused by subscriptions running beyond the Activity lifecycle.

 ### Dependency Injection:
 The application uses Koin for injecting the DataRepository, Presenters and other 3rd party dependencies.
 See [KoinModules.kt](app/src/main/java/com/interview/doordashlite/base/KoinModules.kt)